I-Am-Jakoby/PowerShell-for-Hackers/README.md

 * 📝 There will be a description of the payloads intended purpose
 * ♻️ The functions themselves will be provided in easy copy and paste format
 * 🔠 Examples of payloads that have used these functions will also be available
-* 📽️ A video tutorial for each function is on its way ‼️
+* 📽️ A video tutorial for each function is provided as well!

 ## The Functions
 🧬